MA Linguistics / Course details

 Course unit details

 You will undertake units totalling 180 credits.
-Core and optional units combine to make 120 credits, with the remaining 60 credits allocated to the dissertation.
+Mandatory, core and optional units combine to make 120 credits, with the remaining 60 credits allocated to the dissertation.

 This MA consists of the following elements:

-Subject to Programme Director approval at the beginning of the academic year, it might be possible to waive some of the mandatory requirements if you can provide evidence of relevant previous knowledge and competencies.
+Subject to Programme Director approval at the beginning of the academic year, it might be possible to waive some of the mandatory course unit requirements and replace them with optional units, if you can provide evidence of relevant previous knowledge and competencies.
 In borderline cases, you may be asked to take a proficiency test in Welcome Week.

 Course unit list